Johnson’s heave lifts NC State past UNC Greensboro 80-77

-Miller’s shot in the lane banked off the glass and dropped through the rim.
-N.C.
-State (8-2) then inbounded to Johnson, who launched a shot that skied through the Greensboro Coliseum before dropping cleanly through the net.
+Johnson did just that, launching a running heave from beyond halfcourt that dropped cleanly through the net at the horn to give the Wolfpack an 80-77 win against UNC Greensboro on Sunday.

-Johnson was immediately mobbed by teammates into the scorer’s table to celebrate the win, with Johnson waving his left arm amid the festive gathering.
+Johnson was immediately mobbed by teammates and nearly tackled into the scorer’s table, though he eventually caught his feet well enough to start waving his left arm toward the crowd in the Greensboro Coliseum.

+“It just felt like it was right,” Johnson said of the shot.

+It was a remarkable play that came immediately after a tough tying basket from Isaiah Miller over Johnson with 2.1 seconds left in what turned into a wild finish between instate programs.

-Johnson finished with 19 points for the Wolfpack, who blew a 13-point second-half lead but hung on thanks to Johnson’s final heave.
+Johnson finished with 19 points for the Wolfpack, who blew a 13-point second-half lead but hung on thanks to the senior’s final heave.
+It’s the second one from near halfcourt that he’s hit this year, the first coming just before halftime in a win against Wisconsin in the ACC/Big Ten Challenge.

+Miller had banked in a tough shot over Johnson from the paint to tie the game at 77, capping his own at-times dominant second-half performance.
+Jericole Hellems fired the inbound pass to Johnson, who took one dribble then jumped off his left foot to launch.

+“I never think those shots go in,” Wolfpack coach Kevin Keatts said, who added that he started thinking it looked good during its flight.

+“I think probably two or three of the guys sitting next to me ... at the time it went up, everybody pretty much said, ‘It’s going in,” graduate transfer Pat Andree said.

-Miller scored 21 of his 26 points after halftime for the Spartans (8-3).
+Miller scored 21 of his 26 points after halftime for the Spartans (8-3), who lost for the second time on a shot from beyond halfcourt at the buzzer.

+“We’re really invested,” Spartans coach Wes Miller said.
+“We’ve got a bunch of guys that really work at it and really care.
+So emotionally this will be difficult today.
+But I think it would be a lot more difficult if that was the last game of the year.”

 BIG PICTURE

 N.C.
 State: N.C.
 State had been off since last weekend’s win at Wake Forest to even its Atlantic Coast Conference record at 1-1.
-The Wolfpack had ended that win on a concerning note with Jericole Hellems having to be stretchered off late after banging his head on the court when going down in a battle for a rebound, though he played in this one after being a game-time decision.
 N.C.
-State shot 60% for the game and hit 13 of 26 3-pointers, the last standing out as a highlight-reel moment.
+State shot 60% for the game and hit 13 of 26 3-pointers, the last standing out as a highlight-reel moment in the building the Wolfpack will visit in March for the ACC Tournament.

 UNC Greensboro: The Spartans already had a notable win this year, beating Georgetown on the road on Nov.
 30. This time they were trying to win a second straight meeting with the Wolfpack, the last coming two years ago in Raleigh when they rallied from 14 down before halftime.
 They were also playing without second-leading scorer and rebounder Kaleb Hunter, who is sidelined by an ankle injury.